-A. Competitive Applications: Applicants for a Tax Credit reservation from the Calendar Year 2004 Credit Ceiling must submit one original LIHTC Application with original signatures plus two copies, along with a non-refundable application fee and analysis fee (and the Subsidy Layering Review Fee, if applicable).
+A. Competitive Applications: Applicants for a Tax Credit reservation from the Calendar Year 2005 Credit Ceiling must submit one original LIHTC Application with original signatures plus one copy, along with a non-refundable application fee and analysis fee (and the Subsidy Layering Review Fee, if applicable).
 A fee must be computed in accordance with the Non-Refundable Fee Schedule specified in Section VII.

 Applications Must be Complete: Applications must be complete and be accompanied by the appropriate fees in order to be reviewed by the Agency.
 Fees must be paid only by cashier's check or money order.
 An application must be submitted on the official Agency approved application diskette.
-A hard copy of the Application as printed from the completed diskette must also be originally executed and transmitted to the Agency, along with two copies of the executed version.
+A hard copy of the Application as printed from the completed diskette must also be originally executed and transmitted to the Agency, along with one copy of the executed version.
+Both the original and copy of each application shall have every section and/or Appendix tabbed.
+The application should not be in a binder.
+Spiral binding is acceptable.
+Failure to tab the application will result in penalty points being assessed.
 An application submitted on the Agency's diskette is not complete if (i) a notarized signature page with original executions of the application is not submitted, (ii) any other certification required to be executed and/or notarized is not submitted by the application deadline or (iii) Required Exhibits are not submitted for each hard copy of the Application by the application deadline.
-Failure to submit originally executed and/or notarized documents will result in the application being deemed incomplete and subject to penalty points and/or disqualification.